qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 Setting the write_consistency_factor to match the replication factor modifies the cluster's behavior so that unreplicated updates are rejected, preventing the need for extra synchronization.

+If the update is applied to enough replicas - according to the `write_consistency_factor` - the update will return a successful status.
+Any replicas that failed to apply the update will be temporarily disabled and are automatically recovered to keep data consistency.
+If the update could not be applied to enough replicas, it'll return an error and may be partially applied.
+The user must submit the operation again to ensure data consistency.

 For asynchronous updates and injection pipelines capable of handling errors and retries, this strategy might be preferable.